 Under this assumption, banks' mitigating actions are not factored in the exercise.
 Such an approach provides supervisors with insights on whether banks are capitalised enough given their current balance sheet.
 Since no deleveraging from the banks, no portfolio reallocation to riskless assets, no capital management are envisaged, the static balance sheet assumption might be considered as the worst case scenario for the reaction functions of the financial institutions.
-Moreover, relaxing this assumption will lead the financial institutions to be less strict in implementing the ST and will make difficult for the supervisors to enforce a sufficient level of severity.
+Moreover, relaxing this assumption will lead the financial institutions to be less strict in implementing the stress test and will make difficult for the supervisors to enforce a sufficient level of severity.

 The static balance sheet assumption is quite common when dealing with bottom-up banks' stress testing.
 For instance, previous EU-wide stress testing exercises led by the EBA made use of this assumption.
-We then also make use of this assumption especially when challenging banks' bottom-up outcomes with our top-down models4.
-Nevertheless, if banks do not only suffer from macroeconomic shocks but adjust to them, then the static balance sheet assumption would misestimate the impact of these shocks on the banking system.
+We then also make use of this assumption especially when challenging banks' bottom-up outcomes with our top-down models.9 Nevertheless, if banks do not only suffer from macroeconomic shocks but adjust to them, then the static balance sheet assumption could misestimate the impact of these shocks on the banking system.
+Deleveraging might trigger a credit rationing pushing households and businesses more towards a default.

 It is however an empirical challenge to estimate the banks' reaction to economic shocks since a proper identification of supply and demand effect is needed.
 Following Hancock and Wilcox (1993, 1994) seminal papers on partial adjustment of banks' capital ratios, many papers have investigated empirically the determinants of movements in the capital ratio.
-These papers often include macroeconomic variables as a determinant of variations in capital ratios (see for example Berrospide and Edge (2010), which includes for example stock market volatility).
+These papers often include macroeconomic variables as a determinant of variations in capital ratios (see for example Berrospide and Edge (2010), which include for example stock market volatility).
 This is also a common feature of credit equations, which test empirically the determinants of credit supply.
 Berrospide and Edge (2010) find real GDP growth is a significant determinant of credit.

 Departing from the empirical macroeconomic literature, a recent strand of literature assesses the impact of higher capital requirement on credit distribution using sharp identification strategies.
-Calomiris et al (2014) contrast the credit distribution of the resident foreign branches with the credit distribution of the UK-own banks.
-The latter are subject to timevarying, bank-specific minimum capital requirements set by the national regulator.
+Aiyar et al (2014) contrast the credit distribution of the resident foreign branches with the credit distribution of the UK-own banks.
+The latter are subject to time-varying, bankspecific minimum capital requirements set by the national regulator.
 Jimenez et al (2012) exploits successive dynamic provisioning requirements imposed to Spanish banks by the Bank of Spain over the years 2000s and that are a function of the provisioning rate accordingly to a close formula.
 Behn et al. (2013) compare the credit granted to firms borrowing from several banks which are under different Basel II regulatory regimes.
 Fraisse et al. (2013). exploit a unique supervisory dataset providing information on capital requirements at the exposure level for the six largest French banking groups between 2008 and 2011 and compare how lending varies depending on the capital requirements charged by banks at the exposure level.
 This literature might help to calibrate DSGE models taking into account second round effects (see Darracq-Parie et al., 2013).
-More simply an equation relating credit growth to solvency ratio equation could be added to the VAR models describe above.
+More simply and taking a preliminary step an equation relating credit growth to solvency ratio equation could be added to the VAR models described above.

-4 Our methodology allows to perform solvency stress tests with dynamic balance sheet as well
+9 Our methodology allows to perform solvency stress tests with dynamic balance sheet as well.